Back to overview

 Alternative experience

 Those of you who don’t manage to secure a place on one of the formalised programmes must be resourceful.
 It’s not the end of the world, but you should take the initiative and create opportunities for yourself (eg, volunteering at your local Citizens Advice).
-Plus, any work experience you have could count towards your qualifying work experience as part of the Solicitors Qualifying Exam.
+Any work experience you do build up could count towards your qualifying work experience as part of the Solicitors Qualifying Exam.

 Lucie Rees, early careers manager at HFW, says: “All experience is relevant and shapes you into the person you are.
 Firms are looking for well-rounded candidates and experience in a variety of areas will help with this.
 All the work experience you have will build your knowledge and transferable skills – it’s how you then choose to make it work for you on your application form that counts.”